 The Healthy Built Environment Linkages Toolkit is a project of the Provincial Health Services Authority under the guidance of the Healthy Built Environment Alliance, a voluntary network that provides leadership and action for healthier, more livable communities.
 The toolkit provides consistent evidence-based and expert-informed messages for use in communications and discussion around health and the built environment.
 It features best practices in planning, policies and practices related to the five physical features of the built environment: neighbourhood design; housing; transportation networks; natural environments; and food systems.

 The Ministry of Health provides policy support for land use management, which includes both onsite sewage disposal and subdivision activities.
 The fundamental goal is to minimize, mitigate and/or prevent potential risks to human health.
 This is achieved through legislative requirements, supporting policies and guidelines.

 Clean, healthy water is vital for life to survive and thrive.
 Both human and natural disturbance can impact water quality, putting at risk the plants, animals, and humans that rely on that water.
 The Province regularly monitors the water quality of many water bodies across B.C. to ensure they are safe and clean.

 By supporting land use planning, transportation and development decisions that promote these attributes, communities can be healthier, more livable, inclusive, safe and sustainable.
 Here are some healthy links:

 This partnership of national health, planning and transportation organizations, region and local health authorities, non-governmental organizations and university researchers collaborates to bring health considerations into land use and transportation planning processes with the goal of creating healthy communities that support active transportation and physical activity.

-A non-governmental organization devoted to fiscally, socially and environmentally responsible land use and development works throughout the province with community groups, businesses, developers, planners, municipalities and the public to create more livable communities in B.C.
+A non-governmental organization devoted to fiscally, socially and environmentally responsible land use and development works throughout the province with community groups, businesses, developers, planners, municipalities and the public to create more livable communities in British Columbia.